-"Yamuna Shres’s casual restaurant which opened in 2015 joins several Nepali restaurants that have opened in Queens, specializing in momos, South Asian dumplings.
-At Nepali Bhanchha Ghar, momos are served fried or steamed in a glistening tomato-based sauce stuffed with potato, paneer, goat, shrimp, beef, or chicken.
-It’s no wonder that they’ve won the Jackson Heights Momo Crawl several years in year’s past." - Eater Staff
+"Yamuna Shres’s casual Jackson Heights restaurant, which opened in 2015, joins several Nepali restaurants that have opened in Queens, specializing in momos, which are South Asian dumplings.
+At Nepali Bhanchha Ghar, the momos are served fried or steamed in a glistening tomato-based sauce stuffed with potato, paneer, goat, shrimp, beef, or chicken.
+It’s no wonder that they’ve won the Jackson Heights Momo Crawl five times.
+There are indoor dine-in services; Uber Eats takeout and delivery orders can be placed online.
+Don’t skip: While, yes, obviously get the momos, don’t forget to explore the rest of the menu, especially the thali options (set meals)." - Emma Orlow

 "Known for goat jhol momos served in a spicy tomato and chile broth, offering a juicy and flavorful experience." - Caroline Shin